GIScience/gis-training-resource-center/content/en/Module_9/en_qgis_module_9_col_mhu_ex_1.md

 ## 1. Set Up Your Study Area <a id="1-set-up-your-study-area"></a>

 The datasets you've been given cover all of Colombia.
-Working at national scale would be slow and distracting, so the first step is narrowing everything down to the four departments in scope.
+Working at national scale would be slow and distracting as the layers contain a lot of data, so the first step is narrowing everything down to the four departments in scope.

 1. **Load the admin boundaries**
    - `col_admbnda_adm1_mgn_20200416.shp` (departments)
    - `col_admbnda_adm2_mgn_20200416.shp` (municipios)

 2. **Select the four target departments** on the adm1 layer:
    - Open the attribute table → `Select features using an expression`
    ```qgis
    "ADM1_ES" IN ('Cauca', 'Nariño', 'Norte de Santander', 'Putumayo')
    ```
-   - Right-click the layer → `Export` → `Save Selected Features As…` → GeoPackage → save to `data/temp/` as `study_area_adm1.gpkg`
+   - Right-click the layer → `Export` → `Save Selected Features As…` → GeoPackage → save to `data/temp/` as `study_area_adm1.gpkg`#

 3. **Select the municipios inside those departments** the same way, using `"ADM1_ES" IN (...)` on the adm2 layer, and export as `study_area_adm2.gpkg`.

+%% THIS SHOULD BE DONE WITH EXTRACT BY LOCATION.

 4. **Clip the population raster** to the study area:
    - Processing Toolbox → `Clip raster by mask layer`
    - **Input layer:** `col_pop_2026_CN_100m_R2025A_v1.tif`
    - **Mask layer:** `study_area_adm1.gpkg`
    - **Output file name:** save to `data/temp/col_pop_2026_study_area.tif`

 5. **Select by location** on both health-facility datasets and on `COL_primary_healthcare_access.gpkg` (adm2 layer), using `study_area_adm1.gpkg` as the intersecting layer, and export each filtered result to `data/temp/`.

 > 💡 **Tip**: Keep working in `data/temp/` for anything you might redo.
 Only export finished layers to `data/output/`.

+%% ADD STEPS TO ADD ROAD NETWORK AND RIVERS?, RAILS?
+%% ADD A SHORT RESULT FOR THIS STEP (IMAGE: NOW WE HAVE A FIRST OVERVIEW OF THE REGION)

 ## 2. Get to Know Your Two Health-Facility Datasets <a id="2-get-to-know-your-two-health-facility-datasets"></a>

 You have two facility lists that disagree with each other, and neither is perfect.
 Before using either one, look at what's actually in them.

 1. **Open the attribute table of `Health_Facilities_ES` (2021, official)** and look for a field describing facility type or level (e.g. hospital vs. health post vs. clinic).
 Note it on the whiteboard — you will need it in Task 4.

 2. **Check the geometry quality of `Health_Facilities_ES`.**
    - Right-click the layer → `Filter…` and try:
      ```qgis
      "geom" IS NULL OR NOT ST_IsValid($geometry)
      ```
    - If that doesn't surface anything, zoom to the full layer extent and look for points far outside Colombia — a small share of records in this dataset have coordinate values that look like facility ID codes rather than actual coordinates.
 Decide as a group whether to drop or investigate these before using the layer further.
+%% THIS STEP CAN BE SKIPPED, IT IS MORE A EX DESIGN CHOICE.

 3. **Open the attribute table of the OSM export** (`hotosm_col_health_facilities_osm_gpkg`) and look at the `amenity` and `healthcare` fields.
 Filter to keep only clinically relevant facilities:
    ```qgis
    "amenity" IN ('hospital', 'clinic', 'doctors', 'health_post')